Getting Started

 Detected RavenDB index errors, please start maintenance mode and resolve the following issues:

-Often indexes get corrupted.
-Resolve these errors by inspecting the errors in ServiceControl (audit or error) maintenance mode.
+Sometimes indexes get corrupted.
+Resolve these errors by accessing the ServiceControl database and inspecting the errors directly.

 Contact Particular support for assistance.